General Notes

 Please refer to the exception case types for additional information.

-- The Exception Resolution Service is offered by the Federal Reserve Banks to Participating Banks to handle ACH exception cases.
-The service may be used by any depository financial institution (DFI) that uses either the clearing or settlement feature of FedACH.
-It may be used for all of a subscriber’s ACH exceptions (i.e., a full network service regardless of operator).
-This includes ACH entries that have cleared and settled through FedACH, ACH entries that have been cleared through another operator, and on-us entries that were cleared directly by the DFI.
-The Requestor bank can initiate an ACH exception case and a Responder Bank can receive, read and respond to that case.
+- The Exception Resolution Service may be used for all of a participant's ACH exceptions (i.e., a full network service regardless of operator).
+This includes ACH entries that have cleared and settled through FedACH, ACH entries that have been cleared through another operator, and on-us entries that were cleared directly by the participant.

 - Exception Resolution Service participant roles are defined as: